Francesco Cura: Biography

 Francesco Cura was born in Parma, Italy but spent much of his youth traveling between Italy and the United States.
-His father, Arturo Cura, is an Italian painter, author and independent film director.
+His father, Arturo Cura, was an Italian painter, author and independent film director.
 Francesco was immersed in the arts from a young age and often appeared in his father's television and stage productions.
 He has one sister, Valentina Cura, who is also an artist.

 Cura studied art history, graphic design, sculpting, portraiture, typography and lithography at the prestigious Institute of Arts P. Toschi in Parma and graduated with honors.
 He then moved to Milan to work as a male fashion model and enrolled in a classical vocal training program for Opera where he developed a four-octave vocal range.

 In 1998 Cura moved to New York City where he studied acting at the Lee Strasberg Theatre and Film Institute.
 Following his move, he began to appear in numerous stage productions and, after moving to Los Angeles in 2003, primarily in film and television roles.